AdobeDocs/experience-platform.en/help/rtcdp/destinations/aws-kinesis-destination.md

 ---
 title: AWS Kinesis destination
 seo-title: AWS Kinesis destination
-description: Create a live outbound connection to your AWS Kinesis storage to stream data from Adobe Experience Platform.
+description: Create a real-time outbound connection to your AWS Kinesis storage to stream data from Adobe Experience Platform.
-seo-description: Create a live outbound connection to your AWS Kinesis storage to stream data from Adobe Experience Platform.
+seo-description: Create a real-time outbound connection to your AWS Kinesis storage to stream data from Adobe Experience Platform.
 ---

 # AWS Kinesis destination

 ## Overview

-You can use [!DNL Amazon Kinesis Data Streams] to collect and process large streams of data records in real time.
-Create a live outbound connection to your [!DNL AWS Kinesis] storage to stream real-time data from Adobe Experience Platform.
+The [!DNL Amazon Kinesis Data Streams] service allows you to collect and process large streams of data records in real time.

+You can create a real-time outbound connection to your [!DNL AWS Kinesis] storage to stream data from Adobe Experience Platform.

 * For more information about [!DNL Amazon Kinesis], see the [Amazon documentation](https://docs.aws.amazon.com/streams/latest/dev/introduction.html).
 * To connect to [!DNL AWS Kinesis] using API calls, see the [Streaming destinations API tutorial].